almasry/dijkstra-algorithm/README.md

-# Solution of the "Trains Problem"
+# Solution of the "DirectedGraph" problem

 ## Program design